Welcome to Bethlehem Preschool

 Education Director and Teacher

 Darcia has a dual undergraduate degree in elementary education and special education from the University of Nebraska-Lincoln.
 She received her Master’s of Education in Curriculum and Instruction from Doane College.
 Darcia holds an endorsement in Early Childhood Education, is a trained Reading Recovery teacher, and is First Aid/CPR certified.
 Her teaching experience includes special education, preschool, first grade, Kindergarten, Reading Recovery and reading intervention at Millard Public Schools, T.L.C.
 Preschool, and Lincoln Public Schools.
-Darcia is married to Jeff, a teacher at Waverly’s middle school, and they have two daughters, Zoe and Alana.
+Darcia is married to Jeff, a teacher at Waverly’s middle school, and they have three children, Zoe, Jade and Finley.
 She loves to spend time with her family and in addition, enjoys reading, traveling, cooking, and exploring nature.
 Darcia is always up for a discussion on children, their development, successes, challenges, and joyful attitudes.

 Business Director and Teacher

 Colyn is a graduate of Bryan School of Nursing with a degree in nursing.
 With her first love being children, she has worked in maternal/newborn care, as well as pediatric special needs.
 Colyn has also owned her own home child care business.
 In 2008, Colyn intertwined her love of children and photography, and opened Life Studio, a photography studio specializing in newborn photography.
 Colyn and her husband Jim have three children: Ava, Paityn, and Aidan.
 Her family shares a love of the outdoors and can often be found camping and riding ATVs together.
-Colyn is actively involved in Bethlehem Covenant Church.
-She sings with the Worship Team and is a member of the Outreach Committee.
-When she's not enjoying the outdoors or working on restoring her great grandparents' farm house, Colyn’s creativity often finds her making candles, crafting, or baking something scrumptious.
+When she's not enjoying the outdoors or working on restoring her great grandparents' farm house, Colyn’s creativity often finds her making soap, crafting, or baking something scrumptious.